Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Introduction

+Topometric semantic maps, a combination of metric and topological maps with semantics, are helpful for path planning using generalized place units.
+Thus, they facilitate human-robot linguistic interactions and assist humans.
+One key challenge is the robot's capacity to efficiently construct and utilize these hierarchical spatial representations for interaction tasks.

-Hierarchical spatial representation provides a mutually understandable form for humans and robots to render language-based navigation tasks feasible.
-As shown in Fig.~\ref{fig:overview}, this study deals with the following three levels of spatial representation. (i) The semantic level, which represents place categories associated with words and abstracted by multimodal observations; (ii) The topological level, which represents the adjacency of places in a graph structure; (iii) The metric level, which represents the occupied grid map was obtained by simultaneous localization and mapping (SLAM).
-In this study, semantic knowledge in a multimodal place category is termed a spatial concept.
-This study had two phases: spatial concept learning and path planning.
-In learning, we assumed a scenario in which a robot moves around the environment with a person, and the person speaks about the location.
-In path planning, we assume that the robot is given speech instructions, such as `\textit{go to the kitchen}' as a basic task and `\textit{go to the kitchen through the bedroom}' as an advanced task.
-In particular, this study focuses on hierarchical path planning.
+Hierarchical spatial representations provide a mutually understandable form for humans and robots to render language-based navigation tasks feasible.
+They are generalized appropriately at each level and can accommodate combinations of paths not considered during training.
+As shown in Fig.~\ref{fig:overview} (left), this study deals with the three levels of spatial representation: (i) \textbf{the semantic level}, which represents place categories associated with various words and abstracted by multimodal observations; (ii) \textbf{the topological level}, which represents the probabilistic adjacency of places in a graph structure; (iii) \textbf{the metric level}, which represents the occupancy grid map and is obtained by simultaneous localization and mapping (SLAM)~\citep{gridbasedfastslam2007}.
+In this paper, the term \textit{spatial concepts} refers to semantic-topological knowledge grounded in real-world environments.